 If you feel chronically tired all the time, and/or experience some of the symptoms listed above, making day-to-day tasks a constant struggle, you should contact your doctor in the first instance.
 They will want to rule out other disorders that could be causing your symptoms.

-If you decide to start your journey to recovery with us, we will work together on six key areas of your health – symptoms, sleep, mood, nutrition, activity and relationships – to help you achieve an improved state of physical, mental and social wellbeing.
+If you decide to start your journey to recovery with us, we will work together on six key areas of your health – symptoms, sleep, mood, nutrition, activity and relationships – to understand the root causes contributing to your illness and help you achieve an improved state of physical, mental and social wellbeing (and where possible, full recovery).

 Feeling alone and confused about what you’re experiencing?
 There’s a chance we can help.

-We regularly work with people who are in the same position as you, many of who are now on their way to recovery.
+We regularly work with people who are in the same position as you, many of who are improving and some recovering fully.

 Here at the Helpful Clinic, we use a variety of interventions and techniques to help our clients get back on the path to recovery.
 Find out more about our methods now.